twsh/Convertbibliography/README.md

 * Keywords are removed
 * Entire fields that are protected have their protection removed
 * Quotes are replaced with an appropriate smart single quote
+* If there is a colon (':') in a 'title' or 'journaltitle' field it is deleted and the string after it is removed and placed in a 'subtitle' or 'journalsubtitle' field as appropriate
+* 'series' fields are removed
 * If an article lacks a doi field then an attempt is made to get one through the CrossRef API (the `--no-doi` option suppresses this)